Stereowalker/C.O.M.B.A.T/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report when a bug is identified.
+Note that any bug observed in past Minecraft versions will be ignored
 title: "[BUG]"
 labels: bug
 assignees: ''